vivek-nexus/google-meet-slack-integration/README.md

-# GMeet-Slack integration
+# Google Meet ⇔ Slack integration

-> Improve workplace communication with Google Meet-Slack integration!
+> Improve workplace communication with Google Meet ⇔ Slack integration!

-**GMeet-Slack automatically updates your slack status in real time, when you join and exit meetings, even for unscheduled meetings or overflowing meetings.**
+**Google Meet ⇔ Slack automatically updates your slack status in real time, when you join and exit meetings, even for unscheduled meetings or overflowing meetings.**

 Extension status: 🟢 OPERATIONAL